 • Clicking an “agree” or “disagree” button on a website

 • A physical signature used on a touch device

 • Typing your name on an electronic form

 • Using a PIN

 Basically, an electronic signature includes most kinds of signatures where you did not use an ink pen.
+So all non-wet signatures are a form of electronic signature.
 Electronic signatures are usually used to acknowledge messages, transactions, or that you received a document or message.

 Digital signatures are the most secure way to sign a document electronically.
 Digital signatures require private and public keys and certificates of authority.
 It can get a bit complicated, but just know that digital signatures are more secure than most types of electronic signatures.